-Severity defines how impactful can a bug be to the system or basically how severe it is e.g. application crashing defect will be considered highly severe as compared to a simple spelling mistake defect.
+Severity defines how impactful can a bug be to the system.
+Basically how severe it is.
+For example, an application crashing defect will be considered highly severe as compared to a simple spelling mistake defect.

-It is divided under 4 stages – low, minor, major, critical.
+It is divided under 4 stages – low, minor, major, and critical.

 Bug Severity Levels

 LOW – As the name suggests, these bugs do not harm the system in any critical way.
 Although they are harmless, yet valid and need to be removed.

 MINOR – These bugs do affect the system in a certain manner.
 However, do not restrict its functioning in any way.
 The system might behave in an undesirable manner but does not stop the functioning of the system.